Steve-Fenton/astro-accelerator/src/pages/about/frontmatter.md

 ### subtitle

-String.
+String or Markdown.
 A subtitle for the page.

 ```yaml
 subtitle: A play by Oscar Wilde.